nhajouji/foodrecs/README.md

 The process is summarized in the following picture:

+(add picture)

 ## Obtaining our Model

 To obtain our model, we used what is becoming a standard tool in recommender systems: a matrix factorization, obtained from the singular value decomposition of an affinity matrix.
+Note that this only requires the review dataset, not the recipe dataset.

 1. First, we encode the training portion of our review data into an "affinity matrix": each row corresponds to a user, each column to a recipe, each entry is 0 or 1, with a 1 indicating that a user has reviewed a recipe.
 Let's call this matrix $M'$.
 Note that $M'$ is an $m \times n$ matrix, where $m$ is the number of users and $n$ the number of recipes.
 2. We obtain a normalized version of $M'$ by subtracting the mean value of each row from that row, so the rows have mean 0.
 Call this matrix $M$.